Key facts

 Fee information

-The tuition fees you pay will depend on the units you choose, as each unit has its own cost.
 The 'Estimated tuition fee' is provided as a guide only and represents the typical first-year tuition fees for students enrolled in this course.
-The cost will vary depending on the units you choose, your study load, the time it takes to complete your course and any approved Recognition of prior learning you have.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning you have.

+One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.
-The 'Estimated tuition fee' is calculated by adding together 8 credit points of a typical combination of units for this course.
-Eight credit points is used as it represents a typical full-time enrolment load for a year.
-You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.
+The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.

 Scholarship options